mjwen/rxnrep/README.md

 Again, `path_to_data_file` is a file containing the reactions you want to make predictions for.
-`path_to_model` is the path to the model you've just trained.
-More specifically, after training, the model will be saved to a directory look like
+`path_to_model` is the path to the model you've trained.
+More specifically, after training, models will be saved to a directories looking like
 ```plain
 - outputs
   ...